PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--qosRuleId` (string): Qos rule ID
 - `--vlan` (integer): The VLAN of the incoming packet.
 A null value will match any VLAN.
 - `--protocol` (string): The protocol of the incoming packet.
-Can be one of "ANY", "TCP" or "UDP".
-Default value is "ANY".
+Default value is "ANY"
 - `--srcPort` (integer): The source port of the incoming packet.
 Applicable only if protocol is TCP or UDP.
 - `--srcPortRange` (string): The source port range of the incoming packet.
 Applicable only if protocol is set to TCP or UDP.
-Example: 70-80
 - `--dstPort` (integer): The destination port of the incoming packet.
 Applicable only if protocol is TCP or UDP.
 - `--dstPortRange` (string): The destination port range of the incoming packet.
 Applicable only if protocol is set to TCP or UDP.
-Example: 70-80
 - `--dscp` (integer): DSCP tag that should be assigned to incoming packet.
 Set this to -1 to trust incoming DSCP.
-Default value is 0.
+Default value is 0

 ##### Example: